NNPDF/pinecards/ewk_corrns_nnpdf41/README.md

 # ewk_corrns_nnpdf41

+This folder contains the (madgraph) pinecards needed to generate pineappl grids accurate to NLO QCD LO EWK (with mixed corrections) together with some additional scripts to streamline the process, the validation of the results, the computaiton of EWK K-factors and the analyses of the EWK corrections.
-This folder contains the material to generate EWK K-factors using madgraph (v6.7).
-All the madgraph input is contained in folders called with the same name as the relevant nnpdf4.1 data sets, which are placed in folders called `<process_name>_ewk_corrns`.
+These runcards have been tested with madgraph v6.7 pineappl v.0.8.7 and pinefarm v0.4.1.
+Runcards are contained in folders called with the same name as the relevant nnpdf4.1 data sets, which are placed in folders called `<process_name>`.
 The user has to take the following actions.
-- Go into the `<process_name>_ewk_corrns` folder and run `./copy.sh`
+- Go into the `<process_name>` folder and run `./copy.sh`
-`./run_all.sh`
-Individual data sets can be run with the `run.sh` script within each data set folder.
+- Run `pinefarm`
 The commands above generate pineappl grids that incorporate EW and mixed EW-QCD corrections.
 - Run the script `./validate.py`.
 This will validate the generated pineappl grids against theory 41_000_000.
 - Run the script `./compute_Kfact.py`.
 This will generate a folder, called